Skip to content

 When should I start my insurance policy?

-With a Saga Travel Insurance policy, cancellation cover starts from the date you take out the policy or book the trip.
-In the unfortunate event that you have to cancel your holiday, our policy can offer up to £10,000 cancellation cover.
+In the unfortunate event that you have to cancel your holiday, our policies offer cancellation cover which you can tailor from up to £2,500 to £20,000.
 Maintaining continuous cover with an annual policy could give you the freedom to book last minute trips.

 Why do I have to provide my medical details to get a quotation?